⏱️ Estimated Read Time: 5–6 minutes

 - The residual value (aka pre-set purchase price)

-- Sales tax and title/registration fees
+- Sales tax, title, registration, and doc fees

 - Any past-due lease payments (if any)